Extreme Rules (2009): Reception

 Extreme Rules was attended live at the New Orleans Arena by 9,124 people.
 It garnered 213,000 pay-per-view buys, an increase from One Night Stand 2008's figure of 194,000 buys.

 The show received mixed reviews from fans and critics.
-Bryan Alvarez of the wrestling newsletter Figure 4 Weekly gave a live report of show, reporting on the action as it transpired; he expressed positives for the show including the Intercontinental title match, calling the end "the perfect finish", as well as giving a favorable review of the ladder match.
+Bryan Alvarez of the Wrestling Observer Newsletter gave a live report of show, reporting on the action as it transpired; he expressed positives for the show including the Intercontinental title match, calling the end "the perfect finish", as well as giving a favorable review of the ladder match.
 James Caldwell, the assistant editor of the wrestling newsletter Pro Wrestling Torch, referred to the ladder match as "epic", saying both men told a great story, then commented on the intrigue of Punk's surprise title win.
 He also offered praise for the post-match celebration of Tommy Dreamer.
-411Maina praised the event and gave the main event ladder match their highest ratings of 4 stars out of 5.
+J.D.
+Dunn of 411Mania praised the event and gave the main event ladder match their highest ratings of 4 stars out of 5.

 The show also was criticized for a number of reasons.
-Alvarez expressed his great disdain for the length and flaws of the submission match by saying: "It has been going on forever, it's the same match we see every time just without pinfalls."
+Alvarez expressed his great disdain for the length and flaws of the submission match by saying: "It has been going on forever, it's the same match we see every time just without pinfalls".
 Matt Mackinder wrote a review for the Canadian Online Explorer website, in which he called the show an "extreme disappointment", giving it a total rating of 4/10.
 Mackinder's criticism focused on the unoriginality of the show, and the event not being extreme enough to match the pay-per-view's title of "Extreme Rules".